 Slack is an amazing tool for distributed team members to speak directly to one another and collaborate on projects.
-But one of the things that makes it such a powerful tool in the workspace is the fact that it’s quickly become the hub where everyone communicates in some form.
+However, one of the things that makes it such a powerful tool in the workspace is the fact that it has quickly become the hub where everyone communicates in some form.

 That makes it great for sending out team announcements.
 But the ease of use means it can quickly go wrong if you message everyone on your team in a way that’s not really appropriate.